browserengineering/book/book/graphics.md

 ![Figure 2: The expected example output with a rectangle, circle, and text.](im/graphics-example.png)
 :::

-Coordinates in Tk refer to *x* positions from left to right and to *y* positions from top to bottom.
+Coordinates in Tk refer to *x* positions from left to right and *y* positions from top to bottom.
 In other words, the bottom of the screen has *larger* *y* values, the opposite of what you might be used to from math.
 Play with the coordinates above to figure out what each argument